Japan Art Association

+The Japan Art Association (Japanese: 公益財団法人日本美術協会, Nihon Bijutsu Kyōkai) is a Japanese art organization, whose origins trace to Ryuchikai (龍池会), founded in 1879 during the Meiji period.
+Reorganized under imperial patronage in the late 1880s, the Association promoted exhibitions and publications, later establishing the Ueno Royal Museum, Today, it organizes the Praemium Imperiale and is affiliated with the Fujisankei Communications Group, a major Japanese media conglomerate.

 History

 The Ryuchikai side, which felt a sense of crisis about the reform movement of the Kangakai, deepened its relationship with the Imperial Household Ministry, and in 1887 (Meiji 20), it was renamed the 'Japan Art Association' with Prince Arisugawa Taruhito as president.
 Under the policy of preserving pure traditional paintings, heavyweights of the traditional painting school gathered, and it was called the old school, while the reformist school of the Kangakai system was called the new school.